Trump: I paid ‘millions of dollars’ in federal income tax

 “Millions of dollars, yes,” he said.
 “And you’ll get to see it.”

+Mr. Trump has repeatedly declined to release his tax returns, citing an ongoing IRS audit.

-Mr. Trump has said he’s taken advantage of the tax code to pay as little as he legally has to pay.
+Mr. Trump has said he has taken advantage of the tax code to pay as little as he legally has to pay.

 “Like every other private person, unless they’re stupid, they go through the laws and that’s what it is,” he said.